bryceharmsen/parallelismFinalProject/README.md

 ### Partitioning

-Write the partitioning step here
+Write the partitioning step here and draw a primitive tasks diagram.

 ### Communication

 Write the comm. step here

-### Agglomeration
+### Agglomeration and Mapping

-Write the agglomeration step here
+Write the agglomeration and mapping step here and draw an agglomerated tasks diagram.

 ### Mapping